• Skip to primary navigation

 • Make sure you oven is fully preheated before baking this dish.
 The recipe relies on that instant to heat to fluff and rise properly.
 (This is why this is not a good recipe for the slow cooker.)

 • The idea that your soufflé will fall if there is a loud noise or a bump is a myth.
-However, keep the oven closed until you are ready to check for doneness.
-Some falling is to be expected as the soufflé cools, so serve it as soon as you can!
+However, keep the oven door closed until you are ready to check for doneness.
+(No peeking.)

 What To Serve with Your Carrot Soufflé